prajakta250421/DecentraWin-EduChain/Readme.md

 ## 🎯 Features

 - **Become a Manager:** Any user can opt to become the lottery manager, responsible for selecting the winner.
-- **Join as a Player:** Users can enter the lottery by contributing a small amount of GAS (e.g., 0.01 GAS).
+- **Join as a Player:** Users can enter the lottery by contributing a small amount of EDU (e.g., 0.01 EDU).
 - **Random Winner Selection:** The smart contract selects a random winner from the participants, ensuring fairness.
 - **Transparent History:** Displays the latest winner on the frontend after every round.